Renunciation

 Having Right View is the forerunner, "Right Intention" serves as the driving force behind actions, while "Right effort" is developing the right causes and conditions for liberation.
 One develops the right causes and conditions by developing the Four Right Efforts, which is the practice of abandoning unwholesome mind states and developing wholesome ones.
 This leads to a clear mind devoid of distractions, suitable for concentration and insight or for doing any task effectively.

-Right Intention is the "power" and serves as the driving force behind Renunciation, Right Effort is developing a mind that is clear and not lost in thoughts.
+Right Intention is the "power" and serves as the driving force behind Renunciation, Right Effort is developing the causes and conditions for a mind that is clear and not lost in thoughts.

 Mindfulness is the "knowing" that discerns causes and conditions, desire and aversion and how we take the Five Aggregates personally.